evriinsight/docker-oracle-setup/README.md

 # Login to Oracle's container registry
 docker login container-registry.oracle.com

-# They're various docker 12c images.
-To help reduce the number (and size) of images on my laptop I only needed the 12.2 version
+# They're various docker 19c images.
-# This will take a while to run as the image size is around 3.5 GB
+# This will take a while to run as the image size is around 8 GB
 # Note currently the registry server is slow so you may have to wait a while for the image to download
-docker pull container-registry.oracle.com/database/enterprise:12.2.0.1
+docker pull container-registry.oracle.com/database/enterprise
 ```

 #### ORDS

 *Oracle has scripts available to build an ORDS image.
 At the time of writing (11-Nov-2017) there's an issue with the script ([Issue #646](https://github.com/oracle/docker-images/issues/646)) that prevents me from using it.
 I suspect that Oracle will include a pre-built image on their container registry in the future so I'll update the section with their image when/if it becomes available.
 In the mean time the image will be built using another script.*

-**Important:** I've created a separate [ORDS Docker Image](https://github.com/martindsouza/docker-ords) repo.
+**Important:** We have a separate [ORDS Docker Image](https://github.com/evriinsight/docker-oracle-ords) repo.
 Since it's being actively updated and to avoid duplication of documentation please refer to the repo to build your ORDS Docker image. **Go through it now to create your ORDS Docker image**.

 #### Docker Image Confirmation